beckje01/octopress-site/source/about.markdown

 # $ whoami

-I am a Tech Lead at ReachLocal, based in Minneapolis, Minnesota.
+I am an Engineer at SmartThings, based in Minneapolis, Minnesota.
 I have been doing Grails since 2010.

 I try to be an active member of the local Groovy community as well as an open source contributor, contributing to Grails plugins and [Ratpack](http://ratpack.io) in my free time.
 I am very interested in creating code that is easy to maintain and share not only within a team but in the broader community as well.